krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 Few such relationships exist outside domains governed by strict conservation laws, and in a deep sense, the proofs of Little's Law give us a template for *discovering* such conservation laws in a new domain.
 Little’s Law is thus a rare find—an intuitive, rigorously provable mathematical relationship among key system properties that applies across linear, non-linear, stochastic, deterministic, complex, and even some chaotic systems under some very weak assumptions.

 In their majestic textbook [@hopp2000], Hopp & Spearman liken Little’s Law to _F = m·a_
 for factory physics—a foundational constraint that helped move manufacturing from art toward science.

-We take the view that, with the generalizations developed since its early use in those domains, Little’s Law deserves the same status on a much grander scale.
+We take the view that, with the generalizations developed since its early use in those domains, Little’s Law deserves this status on a much grander scale.

-In software product development and engineering, it has the potential to serve as one of the foundational laws of operations—helping move the field from a collection of intuitive practices to a physical and economic science, grounded in provable theory, data, constraint, and measurement.
+In software product development and engineering, it has the same potential to serve as one of the foundational laws of operations—helping move the field from a collection of intuitive practices and empirical conjectures [^-empirical-research] to a physical and economic science, grounded in provable theory, data, constraints, and measurement.

+[^-empirical-research]: This is not to say that intuition and empiricism don't have a vital role to play in science—they are the foundation.
+However, the arc of mature natural sciences is to build analytical and mathematical rigor atop this foundation, producing testable, generalizable, and rigorous theories.
+In software operations management, this arc is nascent at best.
+The concepts in this post represent one necessary step toward a more principled and scientific status quo.

 Doing so requires us to go beyond the interpretations of Little’s Law found in Lean manufacturing and embrace a more general framing—one that reflects the nature of complex systems and the dynamics of knowledge work.

 Let's now examine the evolution of this law through its various generalizations.